Irrithyll/Zendesk-Ticket-Viewer/README.md

 Go to http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 and download and install a relevant version for your system

 ### COMPILING THE PROGRAM
 1. Navigate to the extracted project directory, where you should see folders like src, libs, ect
+2. type: mkdir bin (or system equivalent command to make a new directory named "bin")
-2. (note: colons may need to be replaced by semi-colons on a mac cli) Type: javac -d bin -sourcepath src -cp libs/json-20160212.jar:libs/jsoup-1.8.3.jar src/com/zendesk/main/Main.java
+3. (note: colons may need to be replaced by semi-colons on a mac cli) Type: javac -d bin -sourcepath src -cp libs/json-20160212.jar:libs/jsoup-1.8.3.jar src/com/zendesk/main/Main.java
-3. the program should have successfully compiled
+4. the program should have successfully compiled

 ### RUNNING THE PROGRAM
 1. If you have successfully compiled the program you can execute it
 2. (note: colons may need to be replaced by semi-colons on a mac cli) Type: java -cp bin:libs/json-20160212.jar:libs/jsoup-1.8.3.jar com.zendesk.main.Main to run the program
 3. Have fun~